 At the same time, our DeepMind Applied team is working with experts in different fields to make meaningful real-world breakthroughs.
 Our systems are having a major environmental impact by learning how to use vastly less energy in Google’s data centres, and we’re collaborating with clinicians in the UK’s National Health Service on delivering better care for conditions that affect millions of people worldwide.

 The progress we’ve made is in part down to our approach, which combines the long-term thinking and interdisciplinary collaboration of academia, the energy and focus of a technology start-up, and the social purpose of a team fervent about amazing impact.

 We set our own independent research agenda and roadmap as an autonomous company in the Alphabet group.
-We’re committed to openly publishing our work, with five Nature papers and over 150 peer-reviewed papers, including in Nature and Science.
+We’re committed to openly publishing our work, with over 200 peer-reviewed papers, including in Nature and Science.

 Recognising that there are strong opinions on the safe and ethical use of AI, and that no one team has all the answers, we’re also deeply involved in working through these issues with wider academic and research communities.

 Our motivation in all we do is to maximise the positive and transformative impact of AI.
 We believe that AI should ultimately belong to the world, in order to benefit the many and not the few, and we’ll continue to research, publish and implement our work to that end.